 Household effects

-Please visit the Prohibited and restricted items section and the Ministry for Primary Industries website for biosecurity regulations before you consider shipping your household effects to NZ.
+Visit the Prohibited and restricted items section and the Ministry for Primary Industries website for biosecurity regulations before you consider shipping your household effects to New Zealand.

 Household effects can include but are not limited to the following: